Erik-Donath/znuny-docker/README.md

 - **Stop the containers:**
   `docker compose down`
 - **Restart the containers:**
   `docker compose restart`
 - **Delete database and Znuny volumes (Warning: data loss!):**
   `docker compose down -v`
+- **Check logs:**
+  `docker compose logs`

 ---

-## Notes & Tips
+## Troubleshooting

-- MariaDB is started with settings for large attachments and packets.
-- The Znuny Daemon runs automatically in the container.
+- **Znuny is not reachable:**
+  Check logs with `docker compose logs`.
+Ensure both containers are running and port 8080 is not in use.
+- **Database connection errors:**
+  Ensure MariaDB container is running, and credentials match those in the installer.
+- **Permission errors:**
+  Make sure Docker volumes are not owned by root on the host.
+- **Port conflicts:**
+  Make sure port 8080 is available on your host.

+---

+## Security Recommendations

+- Change all default passwords before using in production.
-- For production, set secure passwords and consider enabling SSL for Apache.
+- Consider enabling SSL for Apache.
+- Limit container network exposure as needed.
-- You can back up your data by backing up the Docker volumes.
+- Regularly back up your Docker volumes.

+---

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ---